Understanding Chemical Eye Irritation: Causes and Care

 Common Questions

-It is advisable to seek professional help if there is severe pain, changes in vision, inability to open the eye, or if the chemical involved is known to be corrosive.
+Seek help if you have severe pain, persistent redness, changes in vision, inability to open the eye, or exposure to highly corrosive chemicals.

 Amplify EyeCare cartoon